Get the most recent information on South Australia's response to the Coronavirus pandemic.

-Students with disability who are placed under the guardianship of the minister may be eligible for extra tutoring to help them at school.
+Students with disability who are placed in care may be eligible for extra tutoring to help them at school.

 This funded service is short-term and is not a replacement for long-term support.

-Young people who are under the guardianship of the minister may be eligible for a mentoring program that provides an opportunity to build a positive relationship with an adult outside more formal services.
+Young people in care may be eligible for a mentoring program that provides an opportunity to build a positive relationship with an adult outside more formal services.

-There are a number of financial supports to help children and young people under guardianship of the minister with their education.
+There are a number of financial supports to help children and young people in care with their education.

-An education grant is paid to family-based carers to cover the educational costs of children and young people under the guardianship of the minister.
+An education grant is paid to family-based carers to cover the educational costs of children and young people in care.

 For further information, contact the Department for Child Protection Carer Payments team.